-5.4 Is this society accepted by HM Revenue and Customs (HMRC) as a charity for tax purposes? ○ Yes No 5.5 If the society is registered with the Office of the Scottish Charity Regulator (OSCR) please provide your OSCR registration number. © Registered Not applicable 5.6 Is the society a housing association? ● No ○ Yes 6.1 Is the society a subsidiary of another society? ○ Yes No 6.2 Does the society have one or more subsidiaries?
-(As defined in sections 100 and 101 of the Act) ○ Yes No All societies are registered meeting one of two conditions for registration.
+5.1 Please select the audit option the society has complied with: Full Professional Audit Auditor's report on the accounts Lay Audit No audit 5.2 Please confirm the audit option used by the society is compliant with the society's own rules and the Act oximes We have complied with the audit requirements 5.3 Please confirm any audit report (where required) is being submitted with this Annual Return ○ Yes ● Not applicable 5.4 Is this society accepted by HM Revenue and Customs (HMRC) as a charity for tax purposes? ○ Yes ● No 5.5 If the society is registered with the Office of the Scottish Charity Regulator (OSCR) please provide your OSCR registration number.
+RegisteredNot applicable 5.6 Is the society a housing association?
+NoYes 6.1 Is the society a subsidiary of another society? ○ Yes ● No

+[○] Yes No All societies are registered meeting one of two conditions for registration.
 These are that the society is either: a bona fide co-operative society ('co-operative society'); or are conducting business for the benefit of the community ('community benefit society').
 You must answer the questions set out in in the next section of this form, depending on which condition for registration you meet.
-If you are not sure which condition for registration applies to the society please see chapters and 5 of our guidance here.
+If you are not sure which condition for registration applies to the society please see chapters 4 and 5 of our guidance here .
+7.1 Condition for Registration Co-operative society Community Benefits society Community benefit societies must answer the following questions in relation to the financial year covered by this return.
+7B.1 What is the business of the society?
+For example, did you provide social housing, run an amateur sports club etc. We are a membership organisation open to the Supporters of Newcastle United Football Club 7B.2 Please describe the benefits to the community the society delivered?

-○ Co-operative society